KarenMashburn/UFOs/README.md

 # UFOs

 ## Overview of the analysis:
-It has been requested that we filter the UFO sighting data for a more user friendly user.
+It has been requested that we filter the UFO sighting data for a more user friendly experiance.

 ## Results:

-I was not able to make the filters work.
+I was still not able to get the table to load on the website.

+The website should work by searching the date and retiveing all the sightings for that day.

 ## Summary:

-I was not able to get the coding to work.
+A possible modification would be to add the ability to search a range of dates.
 One future recomendation would be to have the ability to retain the information that has been previously requested.